-The trick is not be attached to your efforts.
+The trick is not to be attached to your efforts.
 Do the work, but let go of the fruits.
 This is the basis for karma yoga.
 Ricky says the goal of yoga is freedom.
 “Ultimately you’ll know you own nothing.
 We don’t really own anything.
 Not your body.
 Not your house.”
 Besides, “Yoga teaches us to give and not take.
 It’s like a karmic bank account.
 Give more than you take.”

 Ricky talks about how many people are clueless when it comes to yoga.
 They think it’s about sweating, twisting, bending, jumping, or doing a headstand or handstand.

 “It’s not about being able to do it,” he continues.
-“It’s about going from a stiff place, and learning the pose.
+“It’s about going from a stiff place and learning the pose.
 What you learn on the way there is tolerance.
 We have so much potential.
 The more you do yoga, the more you tolerate.
-In the mastery you become more tolerant of dualities, like victory and defeat.
+In the mastery, you become more tolerant of dualities, like victory and defeat.
 Hot and cold.
 Even road rage.”

 A yogi does everything well, on and off the mat, according to Ricky.
-Some of that is due to the inner discipline.
+Some of that is due to inner discipline.
 That discipline manifests in many ways.
 Even as a discipline of the tongue.
 “Stop eating so much.
 Stop talking so much.
 It’s not just the tongue but all the senses.
 Surrender to something higher than yourself.”

-Many teachers talk about the importance of the breath in yoga.
 Ricky makes it clear as day.

 “The mind and breath are like the two front wheels of your car.
 If your mind is racing at 100 miles per hour, your breath is racing at 100 miles per hour.
 In Yoga, we’re trying to decrease our heart rate.
 You want slow and controlled breathing.
 During one’s yoga practice, The breath may be strong but needs to be relaxed, and 100 percent voluntary breath control.”